tanujdhiman/IBM-Watson-Chatbot/README.md

 **Options :** It contains all options like importing webhooks and reponse options etc. we can edit it from here.
 It is just a editing part of our Assistant.

+**Content Catalog :** This contains pre-made intents like greeting, ending, or bank etc.
+Just Click on this buttton and add to skills these intents.
+This made so easy for user.
 CONTINUE......................